+Roche was the centre of a pilgrimage network (see History Appendix); the link between the parish church and the chapel on the Rock is an important part of the character of the churchtown (the parish church is dedicated to St Gonand of the Rock), and in return, of the setting of the Rock, perhaps the most famous monument in central Cornwall.
 Sadly what was once an unimpeded view, with a direct relationship between these two vastly important sites, is being gradually eroded by the intrusiveness of the road and by the poorly sited and badly detailed boundaries, bland buildings and spotlight towers of the Trezaise Road sports facilities.
-Worst is the decision to allow building of the new estate to extend up to the ridge line formed by the road east of the School, severing views of the Rock from much of the Village; all could have been laid out, designed and built with much greater sensitivity.
+Worst is the decision to allow building of the new estate to extend up to the ridge line formed by the road east of the school, severing views of the Rock from much of the village; all could have been laid out, designed and built with much greater sensitivity.

-Given the low level of attainment in the public realm, it is hardly surprising that other aspects of the streetscape here are beginning to show loss of character and quality (the carparking area to the housing estate south of the Church, and the forecourt and back-yard of the early 20th century commercial buildings immediately adjacent to the churchyard).
-Neither enhances the setting of the Church or the streetscape.

-Similarly, there has been significant loss of enclosure and historic hedges to the pub carpark, while, no matter that the Rock Inn itself remains an attractive building.
+Given the low level of attainment in the public realm, it is hardly surprising that other aspects of the streetscape here are beginning to show loss of character and quality (the carparking area to the housing estate south of the church, and the forecourt and back-yard of the early 20th century commercial buildings immediately adjacent to the churchyard).
+Neither enhances the setting of the church or the streetscape.
+Similarly, there has been significant loss of enclosure and historic hedges to the pub car-park, while, no matter that the Rock Inn itself remains an attractive building.
 Throughout this area, the loss of hedgerows and trees has been the most consistent element of damage; much of the historic character, and quality could easily be restored by attention to this simple element of landscaping and enclosure.

 Immediately away from this unnecessarily, but remediably, damaged streetscape is a timeless, ancient world of old lanes, high Cornish hedges, huge, impressive, mature trees and historic structures.
-The Church, exposed on the roadside, becomes part of a veiled, protected space, inward-looking and enclosed.
-Adjacent are the old house plots and townplace of Higher Trerank - one of the oldest sites in the Village, still with two fine 19th century houses, a number of part-ruinous outbuildings, which may be themselves even older, and mature, decorous gardens, into which even a modern bungalow comfortably sits.
+The church, exposed on the roadside, becomes part of a veiled, protected space, inward-looking and enclosed.
+Adjacent are the old house plots and townplace of Higher Trerank - one of the oldest sites in the village, still with two fine 19th century houses, a number of part-ruinous outbuildings, which may be themselves even older, and mature, decorous gardens, into which even a modern bungalow comfortably sits.
+The unmetalled track bounded by its high, thick hedges, runs out into open countryside; the china clay dumps beyond are at some distance, emphasising that industry was always at some remove.